 UNSTUCK partners with brands to develop products sourcing from suppliers hiring refugees.

-We work with brands to develop products using ingredients or materials from these suppliers
+We work with brands to identify existing or potential suppliers in refugee-hosting countries.

 “Being employed here in Colombia makes me feel that I’m part of something - I’m able to be productive and contribute to society”